A lightweight dark object detection network for infrared images

 Fund Project:

-The Hunan Provincial Innovation Foundation For Postgraduate (QL20230012); The Science Technology Innovation Program of National Defense University (22-ZZCX-042); Innovative Research Groups of the National Natural Science Foundation of China (61921001)
+Supported by the Hunan Provincial Innovation Foundation For Postgraduate (QL20230012,CX20240120), the Science Technology Innovation Program of National Defense University (22-ZZCX-042), Innovative Research Groups of the National Natural Science Foundation of China (61921001), National Natural Science Foundation of China (62401591, 62401589), China Postdoctoral Science Foundation (GZB20230982, 2023M74432)

 • Article